 Recently, all three Responsible Parties have taken actions to break out of their cleanup agreements and instead leave the great majority of the contaminated soil not cleaned up.

-Three weeks ago NASA issued a Final SEIS saying its preferred alternative is to breach its cleanup agreement, and instead leave the majority of its contaminated land not cleaned up.
-The Department of Energy made the same announcement earlier.
+Last year NASA issued a report saying it could save a lot of money if it breached its cleanup agreement, and then issued a draft SEIS containing proposals to leave as much as 90% of its contaminated land not cleaned up.

-You are now being asked to sign off on a key part of the Trump Administration's efforts to walk away from the contamination the federal government created and promised to clean up.
+You are now being asked to sign off on a key part of NASA's efforts to walk away from the contamination it created and promised to clean up.